- It is your reaction to the speech as it came across to you: what you saw, heard, felt in the speech.

 - Have a clear organization to it.
-Toastmasters evaluation questions are very well thought out not only for the objectives of the speech project but also in their sequence.
-If you use each item in the evaluation form as a point and develop it pulling in notes you have, your evaluation will get natural organization and flow.
+Toastmasters evaluation questions are very well thought out not only for the speech project’s objectives but also in their sequence.
+If you use each item in the evaluation form as a point and develop it, pulling in notes you have, your evaluation will get natural organization and flow.

 Deven’s presentation on how evaluation can help cultivate communication skills:

-Q: What if you don’t agree with the speaker’s view?
+Q: What if you disagree with the speaker’s view?

 A: You aren’t evaluating the speaker on his/her view.
 You are trying to help the speaker achieve the objective of effectively communicating his/her viewpoint.

-Speaker developed point in his/her speech that social media is bad for teenagers.
-What if you not only actually love social media, but also firmly believe that it is suitable for teenagers.
+Speaker developed a point in his/her speech that social media is bad for teenagers.
+What if you actually love social media and firmly believe that it is suitable for teenagers.
 Do you give it all negative to the speaker in your evaluation because of your personal beliefs?
-The answer is, no. Do you change your view on it?
+The answer is no. Do you change your view on it?
 The answer is no unless the speaker convinced you in his/her view using the speech.

-If your view didn’t change after the speech, this isn’t a debate here between you and the speaker, either – try to objectively look at the speaker’s objectives, and share your reaction as to how well the speaker met them.
+If your view didn’t change after the speech, this isn’t a debate here between you and the speaker, either – try to objectively look at the speaker’s objectives and share your reaction to how well the speaker met them.